 The Government’s 2017 & 2018 Longitudinal Education Outcomes (LEO) show that Warwick's Life Sciences graduates are ranked in the top 10 in the UK for high earnings five years after their graduation.

-The University of Warwick is in the top three most targeted university by top employers.
-High Fliers Report 2018.
+The University of Warwick is in the top four most targeted university by top employers.
+High Fliers Report 2019.